The strongest dog breeds are powerful in more ways than one.

-The Rottie has some known health issues, including hip and elbow dysplasia, heart issues and eye issues.
-Cancer is also a concern.
+Rotties have some known health issues, including hip and elbow dysplasia, heart issues and eye issues.

-This worry can be alleviated somewhat with regular vaccinations, which are known for keeping this dog’s immune system strong.
+They are also prone to infections, but this worry can be alleviated somewhat with regular vaccinations, which are known for keeping this dog’s immune system strong.

 American Pitbull Terrier

-This member of the strongest dog breeds team is a cross between a bulldog and a terrier that was originally bred to be the greatest of honorable warriors.
+This member of the strongest dog breeds team is a cross between a bulldog and a terrier, originally bred to be the greatest of honorable warriors.

 Purebred APT dogs can suffer from hip dysplasia, knee issues, thyroid dysfunction, skin disorders and nerve disease.

-Weighing in at just 70 to 85 pounds, these are sleek, powerful dogs with an effortless gait that allows them to keep up with leopards and other big cats.
+Weighing in at 70 to 85 pounds, these are sleek, powerful dogs with an effortless gait that allows them to keep up with leopards and other big cats.